HydrologicEngineeringCenter/WAT_Scripting/README.md

  This script was developed by Evan Heisman (Walla Walla District) in support of the RMJOC-II Climate Change study.
 Required input files are not provided.

 ### Ririe/Willow Creek Snow Accumulation
 This script computes additional output variables from the snowmelt portion of the HEC-HMS model to help answer questions about snow accumulation versus snowmelt during rain-on-snow events.
-It uses a

 The script was written by Eric Gabel (NWW) in support of the Ririe Dam Winter Inflow Volume Frequency study.